pmatigakis/flightbot/README.md

     ./start_fg_on_air.sh

-6. To run FlightBot give the following command on the console.
+6. To run FlightBot give the following command on the console and load an autopilot from the File menu..

-    ./run_autopilot.sh ./autopilots/simple/
+    ./run_autopilot.sh

 # Documentation
 There isn't any documentation yet.
 However you can check how the sample autopilot at